arturmpinho/Dusty-Lantern/deployment.md

     os.environ["STRIPE_CURRENCY"] = "EUR"

     ```

+    Please note that you will need to update the "YOUR_SECRET_KEY" with your own secret key, as well as the STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY and STRIPE_WH_SECRET with values provided by Stripe.

     If you're not sure how to get the above Stripe variables, please visit the [Stripe Documentation](https://stripe.com/docs)

+    Tip for your YOUR_SECRET_KEY: you can use a [Password Generator](https://randomkeygen.com/) in order to have a secure secret key.

+    It is recommended to use minimum the 'Fort Knox Passwords'.

+    To find your YOUR_MONGODB_URI, go to your clusters and click on 'connect'.
+Choose 'connect' your application and copy the link provided.
+Don't forget to update the necessary fields such as password and database name.

-    If you plan on pushing this application to a public repository, ensure that env.py is added to your .gitignore file.
+    If you plan on pushing this application to a public repository, ensure that env.py is added to your .gitignore file in order to safeguard your sensitive information.

-1. Migrate the database models with the following command
+1. Migrate the database models by executing the following command in your terminal
     ```
     python3 manage.py migrate
     ```